-- 22. Some respondent States noted that there is an overlap between Articles 7(1)(b)(i) and (ii), and Article 7(4), such that serious acts of gender-based violence and violence against women and children appear to will often be covered by article 7 paragraphs (1)(b)(i) and (ii).
-Accordingly, they are of the view that In such cases, the threshold of 'seriousness' will be the same.
-Some States referred to the EU User's Guide on this point (see paragraph 2.12). - 23.
-Others indicated that whether specific acts qualify as 'serious' should be determined both qualitatively and quantitatively by both the gravity of the violation (its character) and the manner of its commission (the extent of harm to victims, which need not be systematic or widespread).
+22. Some respondent States noted that there is an overlap between Articles 7(1)(b)(i) and (ii), and Article 7(4), such that serious acts of gender-based violence and violence against women and children will often be covered by article 7 paragraphs (1)(b)(i) and (ii).
+In such cases, the threshold of 'seriousness' will be the same.
+Some States referred to the EU User's Guide on this point (see paragraph 2.12).

+23. Others indicated that whether specific acts qualify as 'serious' should be determined both qualitatively and quantitatively by both the gravity of the violation (its character) and the manner of its commission (the extent of harm to victims, which need not be systematic or widespread).